-Up until this past week, let’s call it The Week of Cobbler, I only made the classic a few times.
-Each cobbler was good, but certainly nothing I could rave about.
-In my recipe testing this week, I learned that I have a few peach cobbler standards:
+Up until this past week, let’s call it The Week of Cobbler, I only made classic peach cobbler a few times.
+Each cobbler was good, but certainly nothing I would rave about.
+In my recent recipe testing, however, I learned that there are several peach cobbler standards:

 - The peach syrup has to be rich and sweet, but not overly sweet.